jimmy6616/Rotorflight-Ethos-LUA/README.md

 In the example below of the PID's screen:

-PID's #1  - Will change depending on which profile you have your TX switch set
+PID's #1  - Will change depending on which profile you have your transmitter profile\bank switch set i.e. PID's #2, PID's #3 etc

 MENU - Will take you to the top level menu (Please ensure you have clicked SAVE before exiting)